Carnival Fantasy accidents and incidents

 |22 February 2016||Propulsion / Power Loss|

-On February 22, 2016, due to technical issue (resulting in slower cruising speeds), changes were made to the 4-day Western Caribbean cruise (itinerary Feb 22-26) from homeport Miami FL.
+On February 22, 2016, due to a technical issue (resulting in slower cruising speeds), changes were made to the 4-day Western Caribbean cruise (itinerary Feb 22-26) from homeport Miami FL.
 The scheduled ports of call Cozumel Mexico and Key West Florida were replaced with Bahamas (Nassau and Freeport).
 The changed Mexican itinerary was also a themed cruise.
 It had planned live performances by the US actress Kathy Griffin (pre-scheduled for Feb 24) during the ship’s stop in Cozumel.
 However, this event was canceled, and all pre-purchased tickets were fully refunded.

 As compensation, all passengers were given $50 in onboard credit plus 25% off future Carnival cruise booking discount.
-The propulsion issues started on the previous 2-day cruise to Bahamas from Miami (itinerary Feb 20-22) when Nassau was replaced with Freeport.
+The propulsion issues started on the previous 2-day cruise to the Bahamas from Miami (itinerary Feb 20-22) when Nassau was replaced with Freeport.